-- Check the battery condition (see Charging Condition Inspection). - Warm up the engine to obtain actual alternator operating conditions. - Remove:
+- Check the battery condition (see Charging Condition Inspection in this chapter). - Warm up the engine to obtain actual alternator operating conditions. - Remove:

 Caps

 • Check that the ignition switch is turned off, and connect the hand tester [A] as shown in the table.